-Class of Shares Number of Shares Percentage Linda Hasenfratz Common 20,270,381 32.9%
+Class of Shares Number of Shares Percentage Linda Hasenfratz Common 20,323,718 33.00%

-In the best interests of the Corporation, Ms. Hasenfratz and Mr. Newton, (her co-trustee in respect of one of the trusts controlling Common Shares), have advised the Corporation that she intends to vote the Common Shares that she owns or controls, for the election of the proposed nominees named in the Circular as Directors of the Corporation and for the re-appointment of PricewaterhouseCoopers LLP as the auditors of the Corporation and the resolution authorizing the Directors to fix the auditors' remuneration.
+In the best interests of the Corporation, Ms. Hasenfratz has advised the Corporation that she intends to vote the Common Shares that she owns or controls, for the election of the proposed nominees named in the Circular as Directors of the Corporation and for the re-appointment of PricewaterhouseCoopers LLP as the auditors of the Corporation and the resolution authorizing the Directors to fix the auditors' remuneration.